phly/PhlyRestfully/README.md

 In the above, we have an embedded "user" object.
 In HAL, this, too, should be treated as a resource.

+There are two ways to accomplish this: embedding `HalResource` and `HalCollection` objects in your resources, or defining a metadata map.

+### Embedding HalResource and HalCollection Objects

-To accomplish this, simply assign a `HalResource` value as a resource value.
-As an example, consider the following pseudo-code for the above example:
+The easiest, though less portable, method for embedding resources and collections is to assign a `HalResource` or `HalCollection` value to a resource property.
+As an example, consider the following pseudo-code for the above
+example:

 ```php
 $status = new Status(array(